 A nearly fatal beating on the U.S. senate floor on this day in 1856 was another step toward a Civil War five years later.
-But he attacker wasn’t an assassin—it was a fellow Congressman.
+But the attacker wasn’t an assassin—he was a fellow elected representative.

 During Sumner’s speech, Senator Stephen Douglas told a colleague, “That damn fool will get himself killed by some other damn fool.”

 Brooks had a history of violence—he used the cane because he was hurt in a political duel in 1840.

 An irate Representative Brooks sought advice from fellow South Carolina Representative Laurence M. Keitt, who talked Brooks out of a duel, because he believed Sumner wasn’t worthy of the honor.

 Instead, Brooks confronted Sumner on a nearly empty Senate floor, as Sumner was stamping copies of his “Crime Against Kansas” speech.

 Brooks beat the defenseless Sumner to a pulp as Keitt stood by with a drawn gun.

 The incident made heroes of both men in the Northern and Southern press.
 The New York Times sent a champion bare-knuckles boxer to cover Congress as a reporter.
 Admirers in the South mailed canes to Brooks and held banquets in his honor.

 “We are rejoiced.
 The only regret we feel is that Mr. Brooks did not employ a slave whip instead of a stick,” said the Richmond (Virginia) Whig, echoing the sentiments of some Southern newspapers.